Schumer beats McConnell in Capitol footrace to the TV cameras

 In a rare moment of bipartisan humor, McConnell quipped: ‘You never want to get between Chuck and the camera'

-A sneaky Sen. Chuck Schumer, D-N.Y., scuttled Sen. Mitch McConnell's plans for a news conference Tuesday afternoon at the Capitol, sparking a rare moment of laughter from the stoic McConnell.
+A sneaky Sen. Chuck Schumer, D-N.Y., scuttled Sen. Mitch McConnell's plans for a news conference Tuesday afternoon at the Capitol, sparking a rare moment of laughter from the typically stoic McConnell.

 The camera-savvy Schumer saw that McConnell, R-Ky., was heading to the TV microphones Tuesday afternoon to address the press corps when the New York Democrat picked up his pace and beat him to the lectern.

-McConnell took the defeat the stride and started laughing at the move from the majority leader.
+McConnell took the defeat in stride and started laughing at the move from the Senate's top Democrat.
 The two leaders shared a candid moment of levity that's not found too often at the Capitol.

 SCHUMER THREATENS WITHHOLDING AUGUST RECESS UNTIL INFRASTRUCTURE BILLS ARE FINALIZED